-He walked into the room, his face ashen from worry.
+He walked into the room, his face ashen white.

 "Mom, I'm 578."

 My mind began to race, tracing our history for the last few hours.
 We had taken a three hour tour of the coastal shores.
 L had peed three times in that amount of time, and sipped contentedly on two water bottles from the cooler.
-We dined on sandwiches while watching the magnificent sunset, but since he was high, L decided to pass on them until he came down.
+We dined on sandwiches while watching the magnificent sunset, but since he was high and feeling it, L decided to pass on them until he came down.

 Except he hasn't come down.